 Typically, many people do not put a lot of thought into picking a gun bag.
+They often think, and say, any old bag will do — which is somewhat true.
 However, for those of us who like to look at all of your options and consider the possibilities, we have come up with a few things to consider.

 1. Miscellaneous Items